aquasecurity/kube-bench/README.md

 ### Running in an EKS cluster

 There is a `job-eks.yaml` file for running the kube-bench node checks on an EKS cluster.
-The significant differences on EKS: Is it's not possible to schedule jobs onto the master node, so master checks can't be performed
+The significant difference on EKS is that it's not possible to schedule jobs onto the master node, so master checks can't be performed

 ##### Getting Started with EKS
 1. To create an EKS Cluster refer to [Getting Started with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) in the *Amazon EKS User Guide*